-Anatomy & Physiology (BIO 163), and Chemistry (CHM 130&130A) are also major courses and a grade of C or better must be achieved before graduation.
+Chemistry (CHM 130&130A) is a major courses and a grade of C or better must be achieved before graduation.

 ALL first year MLT courses must be successfully completed with a grade of C or better BEFORE you can proceed with Clinical Rotations.